 Regulation 3(2) sets out a number of circumstances in which no charge may be made for the provision of dental services under NHSWA 2006.
 Regulation 4 sets out the applicable charges and the system for calculating those charges.
+The charges are amended from time to time.
 Regulation 5 provides that only one charge may be made and recovered even if the treatment or appliances were provided by more than one provider.
 Regulation 8 provides for the procedure for making and recovering charges due under the regulations.
 Regulation 12 provides for a reduction in the remuneration of a provider of primary dental services by the amount of the charges payable under the regulations.

 Finally, section 141(1) of NHSWA 2006 provides that the Welsh Ministers may make regulations to provide that where a person fails to pay any amount recoverable from him or her for services provided under NHSWA 2006, a penalty notice may be served on that person.
 The remainder of section 141 provides further detail on the regulations that the Welsh Ministers may make in relation to the procedure to be followed once the penalty notice has been served.

 The National Health Service (Penalty Charge) (Wales) Regulations 2001 (SI 2001/1300) have effect as if made under section 141 of NHSWA 2006.
 They apply to charges for dental services and provide for a civil penalty to be imposed where a person wrongly fails to pay an NHS charge.